-The following guide discusses how to use S-Docs in Lightning and how to edit a template in Lightning.
+The following guide discusses how to configure and use S-Docs in Salesforce Lightning Experience and how to edit a template in Lightning.

 If you have not already created an S-Docs button and added it to your page layout, you will need to add a custom button (Note that the S-Docs button comes prepackaged for many standard objects, such as Opportunities, Contacts, and Accounts; however, you still need to add the button to your page layout for these standard objects).
 To create a new button, you'll need to go to Setup > Object Manager > ObjectNameHere > Buttons, Links & Actions.

 Click on New Button or Link and fill in the fields as in the following screenshot.
 You'll need to modify the button link per your object's API name.
 In this case, our object is a Product (API name Product2), so we used:

 Select the button from the Mobile & Lightning Actions box in the toolbar and add it to the Salesforce Mobile and Lightning Experience Actions box in the page layout.